Former Red Wings player, Windsor Compuware Spitfires coach Tom Webster dies, 71

 Webster coached Adirondack Red Wings from 1979-81, winning the AHL Calder Cup as a co-coach.

-He later served as head coach of the Ontario Hockey League Windsor Compuware Spitfires in two different terms from 1985-1989, winning the J. Ross Robertson Cup as OHL champions in 1988 before losing 7-6 to Western Hockey League's Medicine Hat in that year's Memorial Cup final.
+He later served as head coach of the Ontario Hockey League Windsor Compuware Spitfires during two terms from 1985-1989, winning the J. Ross Robertson Cup as OHL champions in 1988 before losing 7-6 to Western Hockey League's Medicine Hat in that year's Memorial Cup final.

 Webster also coached the OHL Detroit Junior Red Wings, who played at Joe Louis Arena in 1992-93.